-The success of the COP21 UN Climate Talks and the first universal agreement on climate change – the Paris Agreement – has called for urgent, collaborative and distributed leadership with creativity at its heart.
-Meeting the ambitions of the Paris Agreement to limit global warming to below 2°C requires a bold rethinking of the way we live and work.
+Meeting the ambitions of the Paris Agreement – the international agreement on climate change – to limit global warming to well below 2°C, better yet 1.5°C requires a bold rethinking of the way we live and work.

 The Training Course

-Our international Creative Climate Leadership training courses will take place in Wales and Slovenia in 2017, with applications open from November 2016.
-The course is aimed at artists and cultural leaders and we welcome applications from all creative disciplines and art forms.
-The five-day intensive course will enable participants to apply environmental targets and the UN’s Sustainable Development Goals meaningfully to their work, and explore what leadership means in the context of a rapidly changing world.
+International Creative Climate Leadership training courses take place worldwide.
+The course, which was piloted in Wales and Slovenia in 2017 with support from Creative Europe, is aimed at artists and cultural leaders and we welcome applications from all creative disciplines and art forms.
+The five-day intensive course enables participants to apply environmental frameworks and targets and the UN’s Sustainable Development Goals meaningfully to their work, and explore what leadership means in the context of a rapidly changing world.

 After completing the CCL training course, participants will join a free alumni network that will enable ongoing knowledge sharing and support.